Installation

 1. Import Sample Data (Optional)

-Import the demo dataset to get started with sample content:
+Import the demo dataset to get started with sample content.
+The archive is studio/sample-data.tar.gz.
+From the studio directory:

 2. Publish your first document

-The template comes pre-defined with a schema containing Author, Category, FAQ, Page, Post, and Testimonial document types.
+The template comes pre-defined with a schema containing Author, Category, FAQ, Page, Post, and Testimonial document types (and additional types such as Navigation and Settings in the Studio).

 From the Studio, click "+ Create" and select the Page document type.
 Go ahead and create and publish the document.